reznakt/devcontainer-r/README.md

-# devcontainer-metatemplate
+# devcontainer-r

-This repository provides a (meta)template for creating templates for setting up development environments using devcontainers.
+This repository provides a template for setting up an R development environment using devcontainers.